Robert Hohenberger

 Robert Carl Hohenberger (1943 – May 31, 1978) was an American criminal, kidnapper and serial rapist, as well as the prime suspect in a series of murders committed against teenagers in Morgan City, Louisiana between March and May 1978.
-The FBI was brought in to investigate the killings, putting Hohenberger on a national wanted list, but he committed suicide before he could he apprehended.
+The FBI was brought in to investigate the killings, putting Hohenberger on a national wanted list, but he committed suicide before he could be apprehended.